FredEkstrand/EnhanceGroupBox/README.md

 *	Defined rendering styles: Standard, Enhanced, Executive, and Header.

-## Installing
+## Download
+The source code and provided installer is written in C# and targeted for the .Net Framework 4.0 and later.
 ### Option 1:
-Download installer that would place the Enhance GroupBox into the toolbox tray.
-Then use control just like any other form controls.
+A VSIX installer is created for installation into the toolbox for Visual Studio 2012, 2013, 2015, 2017

 Installer for the control can be found [here].